-The FPA website is designed to be as accessible as possible to all our visitors.
+The FPA website was designed to be as accessible as possible to all visitors.
 The information on this page is to help make your visit to our site as easy and enjoyable as possible.

-We are always looking for ways to improve the accessibility of our website.
-If you have difficulty in accessing any part of the website, or have any other feedback or suggestions, please email [email protected].
+If you have difficulty in accessing any part of the website, or have any other feedback or suggestions, please email email@example.com.

 The information on our site should be clear and simple to understand.
 We aim to use plain English at all times.